-The top panel of figure 13 plots age-1 U.S. firms' average relative size over 1982 - 2015 against a (dashed red) linearly-extrapolated trend based on observations over 1982 - 2006.
-This line serves as our reference in constructing empirical deviations from trend; the second trend is there only to show how subsequent events hastened decline in the series.
+The top panel of figure 13 plots age-1 U.S. firms' average relative size over 1982 - 2015 against a (dotted black) linear trend extrapolated from 1982 - 2006 data.
+This line serves as our reference in constructing empirical deviations from trend; the second trend is there only to show how subsequent events hastened the series' decline.
 The detrended series is demeaned to its 2007 value and plotted against model deviations from steady-state in the bottom panel.
-Admittedly, the relative employment contraction suffered by the model's age-1 firms is greater and more persistent than what their counterparts in the BDS experienced.
-However, the paths of these series broadly agree from 2007 through 2011.
+Although the relative employment contractions among the model's age-1 firms are greater and more persistent than what their counterparts in the BDS experienced, the paths of these series broadly agree from 2007 through 2011.
 Both show a sizeable initial decline lasting two years and, to differing degrees, gradualism in the recoveries of age-1 firms to their usual productive shares.